Types of Dinner Plate Materials: Complete Guide (2025)

 Bone China lightweight Mikasa dinnerware set

 This is what has contributed to its remarkable strength and translucency.
-They are also dishwasher and microwave oven safe.
+They are also dishwasher and microwave oven-safe.

 Ceramic plates are like the trusty old jeans of your kitchen.